Yves Loubet: Career

 He started racing in 1976 on an Opel Kadett.
-He has participated in the Tour de Corse (2nd in 1987 and 1988 on Lancia Delta HF 4WD and Integrale official Martini Racing, 3rd in 1986 on Alfa Romeo GTV6 Group A, following the tragic accident of Henri Toivonen and the withdrawal of the other official Lancia, as well as participation in the Rallye San Remo and Monte Carlo.
+He has participated in the Tour de Corse (2nd in 1987 and 1988 on a Lancia Delta HF 4WD and Integrale Official Martini Racing, 3rd in 1986 on Alfa Romeo GTV6 Group A, following the tragic accident of Henri Toivonen and the withdrawal of the other official Lancia), as well as participation in the Rallye San Remo and Monte Carlo.

 He was European champion in 1989 on Lancia Delta Integrale, co-driven by Jean-Marc Andrié, and finished vice-champion of France rally in 1985 on an official Alfa Romeo (winner of Group A).

 He also participated in 30 rallies counting for the world rally championship and the WRC, from 1977 to 1999.

-In 2003 he won the Rallye des Pharaons in rally-raid, with Jacky Dubois as co-driver.
+In 2003, he won the Rallye des Pharaons in rally-raid, with Jacky Dubois as co-driver.

 Since 2008, he organizes, with José Andréani, the "Historic" version of the Ronde de la Giraglia.

-He organizes the Maroc 'Historic' Rally since its first edition in 2009.

-To keep alive the spirit of one of the toughest rallys from the past, Rally of Morocco.
+He organized the Maroc 'Historic' Rally since its first edition in 2009, to keep the spirit of one of the past's toughest rallies, the Rally of Morocco.